-Combinations to the Ed Levin gate locks will be changed on 2/1/2006.
+Combinations to the Ed Levin gate locks are changed in February of every year.

-Please note that combinations are for use only by those who have renewed their WOR membership for 2006.
+Please note that combinations are for use only by those who have renewed their WOR membership for the year.

 Combinations are to be shared only with drivers you recruit to drive your vehicle down the hill, not with former WOR members whose membership has expired or other pilots at Ed Levin.

 When using combinations, you agree to comply with the Ed Levin Park Site Procedures.
 The Site Procedures (and Emergency Procedures) are available for download in .PDF format.
 The Site Procedures are also summarized in HTML format.
 If the HTML summary should differ from the complete Site Procedures, the .PDF version will prevail.
 Please note that if a pilot lacks either a WOR ID sticker or a WOR expiration sticker displaying the current year, there are many things the pilot can not do.
 Among other things, the pilot can not open any gates or fly from the top launch unless accompanied by a WOR member pilot who is aware that the pilot being accompanied is not a WOR member.
 It bears repeating that, even if a pilot has a gate combination, the pilot may not use the combination unless:

 - the current year appears on the WOR expiration sticker on the pilot's helmet,